ApiLogicServer/Docs/docs/Sample-Integration.md

     * declare security in `security/declare_security.py`
     * implement custom APIs in `api/customize_api.py`, using <br>IntegrationServices declared in `integration/integration_services`

-> These are shown in the screenshots below.<br>It's quite short - 5 rules, 7 security settings, and 120 lines for application integration.
+> These customizations are shown in the screenshots below.

 To apply customizations, in a terminal window for your project: